zerothi/pythonsupport-page/docs/essentials_first/vscode.rst

                         :align: center
                         :alt: IDLE Shell

     Markdown cells allow you to type plain text.
-Running these cells will just print completely normal text.
+Running these cells will just print the plain text.
     You can finish the markdown cell by pressing "Shift" + "Enter"

     .. image:: images/VScode_windows9.png